 Detangling curls is no small task.

-It’s important to detangle your hair before you wash because curls tend to create matted curls that can lead to hair loss.
+It’s important to detangle your hair before you wash because curls tend to create matted hair that can lead to hair loss.

 But curly hair is very temperamental when it comes to brushing.
 If done wrong you will end up with a frizzy mess and damaged curls.